spatie/laravel-medialibrary/docs/installation-setup.md

 return [

     /*
-     * The filesystems on which to store added files and derived images by default.
+     * The disk on which to store added files and derived images by default.
 Choose
-     * one or more of the filesystems you've configured in config/filesystems.php.
+     * one or more of the disks you've configured in config/filesystems.php.
      */
-    'disk_name' => 'public',
+    'disk_name' => env('MEDIA_DISK', 'public'),

     /*
      * The maximum file size of an item in bytes.